 Conclusion

-This contribution proposes to add the following print out code into VTM / ECM software, which enables developers to understand the amount of memory required easily.
+This contribution proposes to add theprint out code into VTM / ECM software, which enables developers to understand the amount of memory required easily.
 This contribution also provides memory reduction tests.
 The results show tests can reduce memory usage but are not good trade-off.
 However, the authors claim if ECM encoder require more and more memory in the future and reduce the number of parallelism of simulation, maintenance of parallelism with memory reduction could be reasonable even if run-time increases.

 References